msalemor/mcp-vscode-tutorial/README.md

 ### Sample query and results

-- Query: `Get the table schema for users.
+- On the Agent window type: `Get the table schema for users.
 Create a structure based on the schema.
 Notify the user when done.`
+- Press Enter

 #### Results